 Storytelling to take action

-As the creative mind, I was responsible for the brand, communication strategy, and the storytelling approach that upholds the project's promise: to deliver engaging content that inspires and acts as a catalyst of human empathy.
+As the creative lead, I was responsible for the brand, communication strategy, and storytelling approach that upholds the project's promise: to deliver engaging content that inspires and acts as a catalyst of human empathy.
 I worked actively with different leaders and communities across the Andes, structuring the narratives that shaped the whole scope of visual media we created along the way.
+My role also included building the platform, co-editing the content, leading media outreach, and creative writing.

 Teamwork for Social Impact